 Forty-five percent of advisors in Type 4 asked for referrals four or more times annually.
 This group received ten times as many referrals as the least successful group.
 In groups 1 through 3, fewer than 1 in 7 regularly asked for referrals.

 In his book Cultivating the Affluent, author Russ Alan Prince found through his research of 879 wealthy individuals with one million plus in investible assets that the preferred method of finding an advisor was through a referral.
-The plain and simple truth is that the most successful financial advisors have created a systemized way of asking for and following up with referrals.
+The plain and simple truth is that the most successful financial advisors have created a systematized way of asking for and following up with referrals.

-Why don’t more advisors utilize this strategy?
+Why don’t more advisors create a referral campaign?